Pathocil Side Effects

 Generic Name: dicloxacillin

-Note: This page contains side effects data for the generic drug dicloxacillin.
-It is possible that some of the dosage forms included below may not apply to the brand name Pathocil.
+Note: This document contains side effect information about dicloxacillin.
+Some of the dosage forms listed on this page may not apply to the brand name Pathocil.

 For the Consumer